 All advancing applications will undergo an administrative compliance review.
 Past financial and programmatic performance with DOJ award funding will be considered in this review process.
 Past performance may affect the overall rating and ranking of an application.
-Factors that may be included in the past performance review include the following:
+Factors that may be included in the past performance review are:

-- The extent to which the applicant has adhered to all special conditions in the prior awards - The extent to which the applicant has complied with programmatic and financial reporting requirements - The extent to which the applicant has completed closeout of prior awards in a timely manner - Whether the applicant has received financial clearances in a timely manner - Whether the applicant has resolved any issues identified in an audit or on-site monitoring visit in a timely manner - Whether the applicant has adhered to single audit requirements - The extent to which the applicant has completed work and spent prior award funds in a timely manner
+- the extent to which the applicant has adhered to all special conditions in the prior awards, - the extent to which the applicant has complied with programmatic and financial reporting requirements, - the extent to which the applicant has completed closeout of prior awards in a timely manner, - whether the applicant has received financial clearances in a timely manner, - whether the applicant has resolved any issues identified in an audit or on-site monitoring visit in a timely manner, - whether the applicant has adhered to single audit requirements, and - the extent to which the applicant has completed work and spent prior award funds in a timely manner.